Variational Latent-State GPT for Semi-Supervised Task-Oriented Dialog Systems: Related Work

 \subsection{Semi-supervised TOD systems with variational latent variable models.}

+Variational latent variable models have been used in TOD systems \revfirst{with two different, orthogonal aims.
+In the first class of studies, latent variables are introduced to model the system acts of a TOD system, which aims to help reinforcement learning (RL) of dialog policy.
+The second aim, which is also the aim of this work, is to enable semi-supervised training of a TOD system, where belief states (optionally with other annotations) are treated as latent variables.
+Notably, two fundamental abilities of a TOD system are tracking of the belief states and planning of the system actions \cite{lubis2020lava}.
+It is interesting to see that the two classes of studies aim to enhance the two fundamental abilities of a TOD system respectively. }

-Latent variable models have been used in TOD systems.
-In \cite{wen2017latent} and \cite{zhao2019rethinking}, system acts are modeled as latent variables, together with variational learning and reinforcement learning, aiming to improve response generation instead of towards semi-supervised learning.
-Recently, PLATO \cite{bao-etal-2020-plato} also uses a $K$-way categorical latent variable, still modeling system actions, to tackle the inherent one-to-many mapping problem in response generation.
+\revfirst{ For the first class of modeling system acts, typical studies include LIDM \cite{wen2017latent}, LaRL \cite{zhao2019rethinking}, and LAVA \cite{lubis2020lava}.
+Traditional approaches use handcrafted system acts.
+LIDM \cite{wen2017latent} employs a categorical latent variables to discover dialog intentions (i.e. system acts), which is similar to unsupervised clustering.
+LaRL \cite{zhao2019rethinking} and LAVA \cite{lubis2020lava} follows the latent action framework and uses the latent space of a variational model as the action space.
+The motivation is to alleviate the problem of large action spaces and long trajectories of word-level RL (i.e. using the entire output vocabulary as the action space), instead of towards semi-supervised learning of TOD systems.
+On top of LaRL, LAVA \cite{lubis2020lava} further leverages auxiliary tasks to shape the latent variable distribution to yield a more action-characterized latent representation. } Recently, PLATO \cite{bao-etal-2020-plato} also uses a $K$-way categorical latent variable, still modeling system actions, to tackle the inherent one-to-many mapping problem in response generation.

-There are previous studies in using latent variable models for semi-supervised TOD systems. \cite{sedst} uses a combination of posterior regularization and auto-encoding.
+For the second class, there are previous studies in using latent variable models for semi-supervised TOD systems.
+SEDST \cite{sedst} uses a combination of posterior regularization and auto-encoding to perform semi-supervised learning for belief tracking.
 LABES \cite{zhang-etal-2020-probabilistic} is an inspiring related work, which models belief states as latent variables and employs variational learning.
 However, only turn-level LSTM based generative and inference models are used in LABES; In contrast, \modelname{} adopts session-level GPT based models.
 Such difference can be seen from Table \ref{comparison} for the generative models.
 Correspondingly, the session-level inference model designed in this paper for VLS-GPT is radically different from that in LABES, which is non-Markovian, and we need to address new challenges in using GPT in variational learning, both statistically and computationally.
 To the best of our knowledge, combining both pre-trained GPT and variational learning for semi-supervised TOD systems has not been explored yet.